-Ω-CHECK[®] CONCENTRIC NEUTRAL RESISTANCE TESTER The Ω-CHECK[®] Users Guide This User's Guide provides the requirements and recommendations for the setup and operation of the Ω -Check[®] to ensure that accurate, reliable. and repeatable test results are gathered.
+The $\Omega$ -CHECK® Users Guide

+This User's Guide provides the requirements and recommendations for the setup and operation of the Ω-Check® to ensure that accurate, reliable, and repeatable test results are gathered.
 It does not replace the Operators Manual that comes with the instrument but supplements it with additional information.
 The OM should be read thoroughly and referenced when setting up the instrument.
 There are connections that must be made properly and to the correct locations for the instrument to function.
 It is best if the user reads and learns the operational requirements and understands the theory of operation before energizing the set.
-The operator must also know the specifications for the cable being tested to enter the correct data to permit the instrument to return meaninaful and accurate test results.
+The operator must also know the specifications for the cable being tested to enter the correct data to permit the instrument to return meaningful and accurate test results.
 Following are further detailed instructions in the use of the machine to help users gain its fullest capabilities and be confident of the test results.
-Included are technical explanations offered that will help you to better understand how the instrument works, alternative methods of use to apply the instrument in ways and situations to extend its effectiveness, and several "Tips and Tricks" are offered to enhance your efforts in using this instrument NOTE: Before using the Ω-Check[®] Tester, perform the following steps To make best use of your time and the capabilities of the Ω -CHECK[®], be prepared for your testing.
-There are several functions that should be performed, and cable data gathered before leaving the shop to test.
-Below are several recommendations to help make your testing efficient and accurate.
-Be Prepared Before You Test - Steps to Help Improve Your Success Prior to testing any cables, first learn what is needed to help make your work successful.
-Do not approach the test with little knowledge of how the connections are made, how the product functions, and the conductor and neutral wires specifications.
-Know how the instrument functions to determine the condition of the neutrals, the test leads and connections made from the instrument to the cable, the physical and electrical specifications of your neutrals, and what to expect from the test results.
-From pre-test calculations made, know what to expect before testing to help insure the equipment and connections are correct and the results reported seem reasonable.
-Watch the units of measure.
-For example, the Ω -Check[®] reads R/100' (or Ohms/100') while most cable charts list Ohms/1000'.
-1 The Ω-Check[®] - Tests Neutral Corrosion While Cable Is Energized Also use the Ω-Check[®] for: Substation Ground Cable Integrity Testing
+Included are technical explanations offered that will help you to better understand how the instrument works, alternative methods of use to apply the instrument in ways and situations to extend its effectiveness, and several "Tips and Tricks" are offered to enhance your efforts in using this instrument.

+The Q-Check® - Tests Neutral Corrosion with Cable Energized

+Also use the Ω-Check® for: Substation Ground Cable Integrity Testing